lucasfcosta/blog/_posts/2022-08-03-talk-to-your-customers.md

 <a target="_blank" class="image-link" href="/assets/ttyc/core-concepts.png"><img style="margin-bottom: -18px;" src="/assets/ttyc/core-concepts.png" alt=""></a>
 <center style="font-size: 0.8em; margin-bottom: 32px;"><i>TTYC's core workflows.</i></center>

-As surprisingly as it may seem, part about talking to your customers is crucial for TTYC's success.
+As surprisingly as it may seem, the part about talking to your customers is crucial for TTYC's success.

 <br>